muratk5n/thirdwave/en/README.md

 Before Linux, before open-source, commoditization, it would cost a fortune to build a server farm..
-I used to work in software consulting pre OSS, the price tag we gave to clients for a few commercial machines with commercial OS, and databases would make anyone's eyes pop today.
+I used to work in software consulting partially during pre-OSS days, the price tag we gave to clients for a few commercial machines with commercial OS, and databases would make anyone's eyes pop today.

 ---